jakimowb/enmapbox_testmigration2/README.md

 # Please note that the EnMAP-Box is in an early beta phase.
 We plan to release a first official version by September 2017.#

-If you want you can test it, but currently you won't be able to do a lot of useful things.
+If you like you might test it, but please note that several feature have not been fully implemented yet.

 # README #